Constructing locally flat surfaces in 4-manifolds: Definitions and fundamental tools

+A locally flat embedding $f\colon X\hookrightarrow M$ is said to be \emph{proper} if its image is a closed subset of $M$, in the sense of point-set topology, and $f^{-1}(\partial M)= \partial X$.\footnote{In point-set topology, a continuous map of topological spaces is said to be \emph{proper} if the pre-image of every compact set is compact.
+This is distinct from our definition, which is sometimes called \emph{neat}.
+A relationship between the two notions is described in~\cite{lee:MSE-propervsproper}.} \end{definition}

+We point out that a locally flat embedding $f\colon X\hookrightarrow M$ is required to map interior points of $X$ to interior points of~$M$, but it is possible that $\partial X$ is mapped to $\Int{M}$.
+A proper locally flat embedding must map boundary points to boundary points.

-For smooth 4-manifolds one usually considers smooth embeddings.
-In the case of 4-manifolds which might not admit smooth structures, locally flat embeddings are the correct analogue.
-In particular, submanifolds of a topological manifold are locally flat by definition.
+For smooth $4$-manifolds one usually considers smooth embeddings.
+In the case of~$4$-manifolds which might not admit smooth structures, locally flat embeddings are the correct analogue.
+In particular, by definition, (proper) submanifolds of a topological manifold are images of (proper) locally flat embeddings.
 There do exist embeddings which are not locally flat (Exercise~\ref{ex:emb-not-loc-flat}).
-However, these lack some very useful properties enjoyed by locally flat embeddings.
-Next we quickly review these.
-For a more detailed survey, we direct the reader to \cites{FNOP:4dguide,DET-book-flowchart}.
+However, these lack some very useful properties enjoyed by locally flat embeddings, which we review next.
+We primarily discuss embeddings in $4$-manifolds, relegating other dimensions to \Cref{rem:other-dims}.
+For a more detailed survey, we direct the reader to \cite{FNOP:4dguide,DET-book-flowchart}.